FAQs

 What does the school day look like?

-Lunch breaks vary depending on grade level and there are clubs, sports, and social spaces for students to enjoy.
-On Fridays, students can get a grab-and-go lunch at the end of the school day or eat lunch at home.
+Lunch times vary by grade level, and students can participate in a variety of clubs, sports, and activities throughout the day.
+On Fridays, students may pick up a grab-and-go lunch at dismissal or eat lunch at home.

 Does DCI have athletic sports programs or teams?